selengetu/selengetu/README.md

 ## Well hello there! ✨

-I'm Selenge Tulga, a data engineer and data scientist with experience in handling complex data projects...
+I am Selenge Tulga (Sam), a data engineer and data scientist with experience in handling complex data projects.
+Previously, I worked as a software engineer for 5 years in the railway industry, where I developed robust software solutions and honed my technical skills.

+## Education

+- **University of Rochester:** Pursuing a degree in Data Science (Graduating December 2024)
+- **Mongolian University of Science and Technology :** Bachelor's degree in Computer Science (2017)

+## Passion

+I am deeply passionate about:
+- **Data Engineering:** Designing and building scalable data architectures.
+- **Machine Learning:** Applying machine learning techniques to solve real-world problems.
+- **Data Science:** Analyzing and interpreting complex data to drive decision-making.
+- **Innovation:** Continuously learning and implementing new technologies to create innovative solutions.

 ## Skills and Technologies
 - **Languages:** Python, SQL, R, Java, Php